Charles F. Stafford: Biography

 Charles Stafford, Jr. was born in Burlington, Washington to Charles Frederick Stafford, Sr. and Madge Marie Davis.
-He attended high school in Bellingham, graduating in 1936.
+He attended high school in Anacortes, not Bellingham, graduating in 1936.
 Stafford enrolled in Whitman College, and in 1940 was awarded a B.A. and elected to Phi Beta Kappa.
 In 1940, he began his studies at Yale Law School, but left in August 1943 to serve as lieutenant in the U.S. Signal Corps during World War II.
 In 1946, Stafford returned to Yale and completed his LL.B. degree.
 Back in his home town, he campaigned for the election of the Skagit County Prosecutor and was appointed the deputy prosecutor.
 In 1952, at the age of 34, Stafford, became judge of the Skagit County Superior Court.
 In 1968, Governor Daniel J. Evans appointed Stafford to the Division I of the Court of Appeals.
 A few months later, Evans elevated Stafford to the Washington State Supreme Court to replace Justice Matthew W. Hill, who retired.
 Stafford served as chief justice from January 13, 1975, to January 10, 1977.